searchspring/snap/docs/INTEGRATION_TRACKING.md

 ### Remove from cart
 Removes product identifier from `ssCartProducts` cookie.
 Supports multiple products using a comma delimiter.
-It is preferable to use the more specific variant `uid` or `sku` instead of `parentUid` when available.
+It is preferable to use the more specific variant `uid` or `sku` instead of `parentId` when available.

 ```html
 <button ss-track-cart-remove='product123_red'>Remove</button>